ServerlessOpsIO/serverlessops-workshops/02-operations/02-architecture/README.md

 ![Service Diagram](../../images/wild-rydes-event-driven.png)

 Instead of *RequetRide* in the *wild-rydes* service making a web request to the *wild-rydes-ride-record* service to trigger the *RecordRide* Lambda function, *RequestRide* will publish a message to an SNS topic.
 The *wild-rydes-ride-record* service will have a function that is subscribed to the SNS topic which will write the ride data to DynamoDB.
 This will allow *RequetRide* to complete and return information to the user without needing to wait for our backend service to write to DynamoDB.

-In moving to an event-driven architecture for writing ride information to DynamoDB we'll address some additional concerns.
-For example, what happens if our Lambda function is unable to write to DynamoDB?
-What happens to that message and how do we ensure it does not get lost?
-For that, we'll add a dead letter queue where events that our Lambda function was unable to process will go.
-Additionally, since this service manages the records of rides dispatched by Wild Rydes, it's not at all unlikely that we'll need to continue supporting API Gateway.
-We'll refactor our code so it can handle writing ride records via an SNS or API Gateway event.

 ## Instructions
 ### 1. Add SNS topic to _wild-rydes_